-1. F POSTING REQUIREMENTS
+1. POSTING REQUIREMENTS

 a.
 In areas where 911 is not available, the telephone numbers of the physicians, hospitals, fire department or ambulance shall be conspicuously posted (1926.50)[f])

 b.
 Crane signal poster.
 (1926.550[a][4])

 c.
 OSHA Poster

 d.
 Safety Poster

 e.
 Jobsite Bulletin Board

 f.
 Specific Local Requirements

-2. FIR ST AID AND MEDICAL a.
+2. FIRST AID AND MEDICAL a.
 List of approved doctors or clinics with map for location b.
 Well stocked first aid kit present on the job site c.
 At least one person on each shift with valid First Aid/CPR/AED Certificate (1926.50[c]) d.
 At least one litter capable of lowering an injured person from an elevated work site to ground d.
 At least one litter capable of lowering an injured person from an elevated work site to ground level by crane if necessary available on the jobsite

-3. PERSONAL PROTECTIVE EQUIPMENT a.
+3. PE 3.
+PERSONAL PROTECTIVE EQUIPMENT a.
 Adequate supply of hard hats (1926.100[a]) b.
 Adequate supply of eye protection (1926.100[a]) / ANSIZ87.1 c.
 ANSI certified reflective/high visibility clothing (vest, jacket, shirt etc) d.
 Adequate supply of safety harnesses and lanyards (1926.104) e.
 Adequate supply of hearing protection (1926.101[a]) f.
 Glove/hand protection cut level 2 or greater

-ARI NING AND DANGER SIGNS
+.
+WARNING AND DANGER SIGNS

-a ı.
+a.
 Danger Construction Area Hard Hat Required

-k o.
+b.
 Danger Construction Area Keep Out

-C a.
+c.
 No Smoking

-C l.
+d.
 Flammable

-E e.
+e.
 Danger Flammable

-f Fire Extinguisher
+f.
+Fire Extinguisher

-٤ g.
+g.
 Danger Men Working Above

-l· n.
+h.
 Safety Data Sheets (SDS)

-i Danger Electrical Hazard KeepOut
+i.
+Danger Electrical Hazard KeepOut

-j Caution Cylinders Must Be Chained At All Times
+j.
+Caution Cylinders Must Be Chained At All Times

-1 No Alcohol, Drugs, Firearms
+I. No Alcohol, Drugs, Firearms

-5. FAL L PROTECTION a.
+5. FA LL PROTECTION a.
 Fall protection and rescue plan b.
 An adequate supply of guardrails, posts, scaffold post brackets, and/or other means to provide fall protection at the slab edge and floor openings is available (1926.500) c.
 An adequate supply of portable ladders, in good condition and correct height, is available (1926.1050) d.
 An adequate supply of scaffold grade planking is on the job (1926.451[a][10]) f.
 Mobile scaffolding is provided with positive locking casters and guardrails (1926.451[e]) g.
-A clear and satisfactory agreement has been reached with the general trade partner on guardrails to eliminate unguarded perimeter conditions (1926.500 $[d]$) h.
+A clear and satisfactory agreement has been reached with the general trade partner on guardrails to eliminate unguarded perimeter conditions (1926.500[d]) h.
 Adequate safety harnesses i.
 Adequate lanyards j.
 Adequate lifeline, retractable lifeline and carabineers

-6. FAI LING MATERIAL a.
+6. FALLING MATERIAL a.
 A safe access route to the work site has or will be provided and may include: (1) Covered walkway(s) at entry of multi-story jobs (2) Ramps, stairs, and/or ladders (3) Personnel hoists.
 (1926.552[c]) b.
 A plan has been developed to keep workmen from the area under form stripping operations by providing a watchman and warning signs, barricades, or roping off area c.
-A system has been devised to prevent material from accidentally falling from the building d.
-Red danger tape is to be installed around the area under scaffolding a.
-During an initial safety meeting, all employees will be instructed in the recognition and avoidance of unsafe conditions, job safety rules, and individual responsibility for safety as well as the reporting process of unsafe conditions (1926.21[b][2])
+A system has been devised to prevent material from accidentally falling from the building a.
+During an initial safety meeting, all employees will be instructed in the recognition and avoidance of unsafe conditions, job safety rules, and individual responsibility for safety as well as the reporting process of unsafe conditions (1926.21[b][2]) b.

-7. EMPLOYEE TRAINING / ORIENTATION a During an initial safety meeting all employees will be insti b.
 All employees who will be using powder actuated tools (Hilti Gun) have a certificate to verify training (1926.302[e])